SmarterApp/SB_SecureBrowser65/README.md

 The [SmarterApp](http://smarterapp.org) Secure Browser 6.5 project builds upon the Mozilla Firefox source code and creates a secure browser that is used to deliver student assessments.
 The Secure Browser implements security features such as not permitting multiple tabs, browsing arbitrary URLs and enforcing a white list of applications.

 ## License ##
 This project is licensed under the [Mozilla open source license v.2.0](https://www.mozilla.org/MPL/2.0/).
+The Linux 6.5 Secure Browser is based on the Mozilla Firefox source (FIREFOX_10_0_12esr_RELEASE).

 ## Getting Involved ##
 We would be happy to receive feedback on its capabilities, problems, or future enhancements: